citam1/script-package-manager/README.md

 - Ensures that dependencies are properly loaded and managed.
 - Easier library managment.

+## TO DO
+- Add a new server
+- Read configuration files and check versions of dependencies
+- Seamlessly integrate with Visual Studio Code (VSC)
+- Optimize libraries by using shared dependencies where possible
+- Much more

 ## Example Transformation

 SPM transforms the following Lua code: